kllp031/CS231.Q11_Face-Mask-Classification-Project/README.md

 - **Validation Set**: 800 images
 - **Test Set**: 992 images

-The dataset is well-balanced between the two classes, making it suitable for unbiased binary classification evaluation.
+> The dataset is well-balanced between the two classes, making it suitable for unbiased binary classification evaluation.
+> No identity or personal information is associated with the dataset, ensuring ethical use for academic research.

 ---